makrai/notes/goldberg-92-grammar-completion.md

   * SDs are only used in unifiability tests and are never modified at run-time, => they can be constrained in such a way that they yield a finite set of equivalence classes of feature structures
-  * SCs only affects the structures being built and cannot interfere with the trajectory through the automaton.
-Incidentally, this means that unification (but not unifiability tests!) may never fail
+  * SCs only affects the structures being built and cannot interfere with the trajectory through the automaton ~> unification (but not unifiability tests!) may never fail
-* we use an associative, idempotent and commutative version of 'default unification' (see Bouma, 1990), which we are not going into here => The automaton produced by BUG is, thus, actually finite-state
+* we use an associative, idempotent and commutative version of 'default unification' (see Bouma, 1990), which we are not going into here => The automaton produced by BUG is actually finite-state
   * an extremely important benefit, if not the most important one, of separating SDs from SCs in a grammar-writing system